All Products

 Synchronization Types

 Incremental Data Synchronization is always selected.
-By default, Schema Synchronization and Full Data Synchronization are also selected.
-After the precheck is complete, DTS synchronizes the full data of the selected objects from the source instance to the destination cluster.
-This data serves as the baseline for subsequent incremental data synchronization.
+By default, also select Schema Synchronization and Full Data Synchronization.
+After precheck, DTS initializes full data from the source instance in the destination cluster as the baseline for subsequent incremental synchronization.

 Note

-If the Access Method for the target Kafka instance is Alibaba Cloud Instance, Schema Synchronization is not supported.
+If the destination Kafka instance uses Alibaba Cloud Instance as the Access Method, Schema Synchronization is not supported.

 image